aakaran/reasoning_with_sampling/README.md

-# Reasoning Without Training
+# Reasoning with Sampling

-This is the repository that hosts the website for [Reasoning Without Training](https://aakaran.github.io/training_free_reasoning/).
+This is the repository that hosts the website for [Reasoning with Sampling](https://aakaran.github.io/training_free_reasoning/).

 # Website License